dhammacakka/americanmonk/content/posts/pa-auk-lockdown-3-living-with-covid.md

 Our Sayadawgyi who is susceptible for complications has tested negative and he is in a separate quarantine group with those who take care of him.
 Hopefully, we will get through this without any problems and things will get back to normal.
 Will Pa-Auk have a real "Living with COVID policy" after this all blows over?
 I doubt it.
 For now, the lockdown continues.

 {{< img src = "/images/spreadKaruna.webp" >}}

+[^1]: There is a report that visas will open again in mid April, 2022\